Sue Ferguson

 Metatarsal Pad

-A domed shaped poron pad to lift and spread the metarsal bones.
+A domed shaped poron pad to lift and spread the metatarsal bones.
 Used to treat dropped metatarsals, metatarsalgia, interdigital neuroma, hallux valgus, excessive callus.

 Mortons Extension on Orthotic